Discover folk - the CRM for people-powered businesses

 Not all visitors convert on their first visit.
 Implementing retargeting strategies ensures you stay top-of-mind.
 B2B retargeting performs better than B2C targeting by 150%, making it a crucial tactic for B2B marketers.

-folk: The best CRM to Transform Your B2B Sales Funnel
+folk CRM: The Perfect Solution for Teams of 20-50 People to Transform Your B2B Sales Funnel

-- LinkedIn Integration: Import and enrich leads directly from LinkedIn, eliminating manual data entry.
+- LinkedIn Integration: Import and enrich leads directly from LinkedIn, eliminating manual data entry across your entire sales team.

 - Automated Lead Enrichment: Utilize 1-click enrichment to automatically fill in contact details, ensuring your database is always up-to-date.